shreystechtips/pythonbytes/projects/sudoku/README.md

 * add guess g to cell index n in puzzle p by creating a new string pn = p[:n] + g + p[n+1:]
   * check this with code!

+* proceed one cell at a time
+  * Find the possible guesses
+    * make one guess
+      * find the new possible guesses
+        * make one guess...
+          * and so on: Repeat this until all the cells are filled in
+  * But if the program makes an incorrect guess...
+    * It must be able to back up and try a different guess